coetry/digitalpsychology.io/src/pages/loss-aversion/index.md

 ![](01-focus-on-loss-offer.png)

-### Focusing on the loss in headlines
+### Negative headlines
 The same principle can also be applied to headlines of landing pages or blog posts.
+We don’t want to lose anything we value.
+Perform split tests to see which type of headlines works best for your audience.

 ![](02-focus-on-loss-headline.png)